radiantearth/stac-spec/best-practices.md

 represent slices of data over a range of time.
 For all these cases the recommended path is to use `start_datetime` and `end_datetime` fields from [common metadata](item-spec/common-metadata.md#date-and-time-range).
 The specification does allow one to set the
 `datetime` field to `null`, but it is strongly recommended to populate the single `datetime` field, as that is what many clients will search on.
 If it is at all possible to pick a nominal or representative datetime then that should be used.
+But sometimes that is not possible, like a data cube that covers a time range from 1900 to 2000.
+Setting the datetime as 1950 would lead to it not being found if you searched 1990 to 2000.

 Extensions that describe particular types of data can and should define their `datetime` field to be more specific.
 For example a MODIS 8 day composite image can define the `datetime` to be the nominal date halfway between the two ranges.
 Another data type